abbyarmada/dev/README.md

 # dev-
-A website for all things CAGO development.
+A website for all things CSGO development.